GoogleCloudPlatform/magic-modules/docs/content/docs/getting-started/use-built-provider.md

 In this scenario you will need to remember to edit this file to swap between using developer overrides and using the production provider versions.

 ## More information

-There are several ways to make Terraform source providers from locations other than the public Registry.
-However, developer overrides are the approach recommended in HashiCorp's [plugin development documentation](https://developer.hashicorp.com/terraform/plugin/debugging#terraform-cli-development-overrides).

 ### Filesystem mirrors